 A. Appointments.
-Unless otherwise provided by ordinance or resolution of the city council, the mayor and each member of the city council ("Appointing Authority") may appoint one member to a position on each city advisory board, committee or commission, and the remaining membership positions on such board, committee or commission shall be nominated by the mayor and approved by at least three (3) affirmative votes of the city council.
+Unless otherwise provided by ordinance or resolution of the city council, each appointive board, committee or commission shall have nine (9) members and three (3) alternate members, and the mayor and each member of the city council ("Appointing Authority") may appoint one member to a position on each City board, committee or commission without contested, and the remaining membership positions on such board, committee or commission shall be nominated by the mayor and approved by the city council.
 Each appointive member shall be a qualified elector of the City, or of territory legally annexed thereto, shall be domiciled in the City for at least one year immediately preceding their appointment, and shall continue to reside in the City for the duration of his or her tenure, unless otherwise provided by ordinance.
 The city council, for good cause, may waive the requirement of residency for one year prior to appointment, in individual cases.

 - B. Available Positions.
 Notice of the availability of a position for appointment or to fill a vacancy shall be subject to the provisions of the Maddy Act (Govt.
 Code Sections 54970 54974) and posted in the Designated Locations pursuant to Section 308, as well as on the City's official website.
 The city clerk may also utilize other technological means available to disseminate information to the public.
 The city council may, by resolution, adopt additional procedures to receive and consider applicants for City advisory boards, committees and commissions. - C. Terms.
-The members thereof shall serve for a term of two (2) years, unless the city council establishes a different term by ordinance or resolution, and until their respective successors are appointed and qualified.
-The respective terms of office of all members of the boards, committees and commissions in existence at the time this Charter takes effect shall continue upon the effective date of this Charter.
+The members presently serving on the City's appointive boards, committees, and commissions on the effective date of this Charter shall continue in their positions until the termination of their current terms, and succeeding members shall serve for a term of two (2) years, unless otherwise provided by ordinance or resolution of the city council, and until their respective successors are appointed and qualified.